kasiakalisz/Azure_Cloud_Challenge_Beginner/README.md

-# Azure_Cloud_Challenge_Beginner
+# Azure Cozy Cloud 30 Days Challenge Beginner Level.

-Welcome to Wiki domuenting  Cozy Crew Cloud 30 days Challenge.
+## Welcome to Wiki domuenting  Cozy Crew Cloud 30 days Challenge.

 This challenge is at beginner level and its siutabale for people wanting to learn about cloud.